dotmpe/script-mpe/projectdir.rst

 :TODO: submodule support
 :TODO: annex support
 :TODO: reload bg command.
 :TODO: compile packaged scripts from literate style scripting like below.
-Package for subcomamnds, and with relations/decorations, with embedded scripts or to annotated external scripts.
+Package for subcommands, and with relations/decorations, with embedded scripts or to annotated external scripts.

 - Annotation like this should eliminate scattered metadata files